What is a Two-Stroke Engine?- Types, And Working

 Advantages of two-stroke engines

-- Two-stroke engines do not have valves which are easy to construct and lower their weight.
+• Two-stroke engines do not have valves, which simplifies their construction and lowers their weight.

-- Two-stroke engines fire once every revolution while four-stroke engines fire every other revolution.
+• Two-stroke engines fire once every revolution, while four-stroke engines fire once every other revolution.
+This gives two-stroke engines a significant power boost.

 Disadvantages of two-stroke engines